-Registered participants receive a mentored experience in which scientists visit your yard to band birds and help you find nests.
-Participants will also learn how to collect and report data on nests and banded birds, as well as monitor year-to-year activity.
+Registered participants receive a mentored experience in which scientists visit your yard annually to band birds and help find nests.
+Participants learn to collect and report monthly data on nests and banded birds, as well as monitor year-to-year activity.

-The 2016 Neighborhood Nestwatch season has come to a close.
-The next season will begin in early 2017.
-Contact email@example.com with any questions.
+The current Neighborhood Nestwatch season has concluded.
+Contact firstname.lastname@example.org with any questions.

 Fernbank Museum is proud to be the Neighborhood Nestwatch Atlanta host site for this signature program from the Smithsonian Institution.